Choiceugwuede/PostgresPipeline/README.md

 ## Documentation

-For more details on the processes, refer to the [PostgresPipeline Jupyter Notebook](./data_dictionary.csv).
+For more details on the processes, refer to the [PostgresPipeline Jupyter Notebook](Postgres_Pipeline.ipynb).

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.